Conditional Predictive Behavior Planning with Inverse Reinforcement Learning for Human-like Autonomous Driving: Method

 \subsection{Behavior generation}

-We generate different candidate behaviors for the AV in the format of trajectory proposals, considering plausible maneuvers in the lateral direction (i.e., change left, change right, and keep straight) and different velocity profiles in the longitudinal direction.
+We generate different candidate behaviors for the AV in the format of trajectory proposals.
+This is done by considering the road structure (available lane centerlines), semantics (changing lanes and lane-keeping, as well as different speed profiles), and traffic rules (speed limit).
+The trajectory proposals are generated by utilizing polynomial curves given the target lane and speed.
+The process ensures that the generated trajectories are dynamically feasible and the behaviors are correct, interpretable, and comply with the traffic rules.
 To adapt to complex road structures in urban scenarios, we represent a trajectory in the Frenet Frame of the reference path (e.g., the lane centerline) \cite{werling2010optimal} and then translate it back to the Cartesian coordinate.
 We consider a fixed time horizon $T=5s$ because it can well balance prediction accuracy and long-term decisions and satisfy the requirement of generating coarse trajectory proposals.
 Specifically, for the longitudinal $s$-axis, we specify a set of target velocities at the terminal state ranging from braking to stop ($\dot s(T)=0$) to accelerating to the speed limit ($\dot s(T)=v_{limit}$), while the target acceleration is fixed to be $0$ ($\ddot s(T)=0$).
 We use a quartic polynomial to parameterize the longitudinal states along the trajectory:

 where $\tau$ is the time, $\{a_0, \cdots, a_4\}$ are the coefficients.
 Given the initial state $[s(0), \dot s(0), \ddot s(0)]$ and target state $[\dot s(T), \ddot s(T)]$, we can calculate the coefficients and get the longitudinal state at each time step on the trajectory.